guites/webpush-notifications-nodejs/README.md

 ## Features

 - [x] allow user subscription and unsubscription from push messaging
-- [ ] persistently identify different devices and their state
+- [x] persistently identify different devices and their state
-- [ ] send message to specific devices based on their identification
+- [x] send message to specific devices based on their identification
 - [ ] allow users to program notifications to different devices with content and expected notification time
+- [ ] install https on express server to enable devices connecting from local network to receive push

 ### sources